+Neither PCA, nor its management, have any adverse financial situations that would reasonably impair the ability of PCA to meet all obligations to its Clients.
 PCA has not been the subject of a bankruptcy petition in the last ten years.

 Item 19.
-Requirements for State Registered Advisers
+Requirements for State Registered Advisors